aspose-email-cloud/aspose-email-cloud-python/README.md

         storage))
 result = async_result.get()
 ```

-### Install Aspose.Email for Cloud via PYPI

-You can use it directly in your project via the source code or get a [PYPI Package](https://pypi.org/project/aspose-email-cloud/):

-    pip install aspose-email-cloud

 # Licensing
 All Aspose.Email Cloud SDKs, helper scripts and templates are licensed under [MIT License](LICENSE).